dpkrepo/dpkrepo/README.md

 # Hi, I'm Dhan 👋🏻

-## **I'm Army Veteran, System Administrator, and a MSSA.**
+## **I'm an Army Veteran, System Administrator, and a MSSA.**
 - 🗣 I do system administration in United States Army Reserve. where I responsible of battalion communications, ensuring seamless connectivity and secure networks to keep the mission on track.

-- 🚀 I am skilled in Microsoft Azure Cloud Administration, Hybrid Server Administration, Virtualization and Linux Systems.
+- 🚀 I am specialize in Microsoft Azure Cloud Administration, Hybrid Server Administration, Virtualization and Linux Systems.
+-
-- 🤝🏻 I am passionate in computer system automation and always eager to learn.
+- 🤝🏻 I have a deep passion for the computer systems, particularly in optimizing and managing the Servers and operating systems, and always eager to learn the latest technologies and best practices.

 ## **Connect with Me On Social Media** 🤝🏻